-If you are already a bit more confident and want to learn to type quickly, you should concentrate on the learning exercises and go through them in order.
+If you are already a bit more confident and want to learn to type quickly, you should concentrate on the word exercises and go through them in order.
 Starting from the basic row, you learn new keys step by step using real words and are not directly overwhelmed with a multitude of keys at the beginning.

 The finger exercises consist of more sophisticated key combinations with which you can train and further develop your typing skills.
 The hand exercises are structured in the same way as the finger exercises.
 They are the best choice if you want to focus on a weaker hand.

-In addition to the learning lessons, advanced users should also spend time typing the word and practice exercises.
-They offer you variety and specifically train frequently used words.
 And don't forget: As a registered user you can also create your own typing lessons, which you can optimally tailor to your requirements.

 This decision depends on your training goals.
 For example, if you plan on typing safely at 50 words per minute, you should repeatedly exceed 50 words in an exercise before starting a new exercise.